resources / blog /

 Do you know Murphy’s Law? - anything that can go wrong, will.

-And with warranty claims, that’s exactly why we have to be careful.
-Of course, the goal is always simple: claims get accepted, processed quickly, and customers feel reassured.
+And with warranty claims, that’s truer than anything.
+Of course, on paper, it all seems simple: claims get accepted, processed quickly, and customers feel reassured.
 That’s what everyone wants.

 But what if something slips?
 A missing receipt.
 A blurry photo.
 Or worse, your claim gets flagged for an identity check you didn’t see coming.

-Suddenly, what should have been straightforward turns into weeks of waiting.
+Suddenly, what should have been straightforward turns into weeks of waiting or eventually, gets denied.

-So, now, we’ll look at the claims journey from both perspectives: the customer who files, and the platform that processes.
+That being said, let’s look at the claims’ journey from both perspectives: the customer who files, and the platform that processes.
 By understanding where things can go wrong, we can see how to keep Murphy’s Law from creeping in; and keep claims moving the way they’re supposed to.

 1. Missing proof, missing progress